awsdocs/amazon-redshift-developer-guide/doc_source/r_DROP_TABLE.md

 CASCADE
 Clause that indicates to automatically drop objects that depend on the table, such as views\.
-To create a view that is not dependent on a table referenced by the view, include the WITH NO SCHEMA BINDING clause in the view definition\.
+To create a view that isn't dependent on a table referenced by the view, include the WITH NO SCHEMA BINDING clause in the view definition\.
 For more information, see [CREATE VIEW](r_CREATE_VIEW.md)\.

 RESTRICT
 Clause that indicates not to drop the table if any objects depend on it\.
 This action is the default\.